ericzzj1989/Awesome-Global-Solvers-for-3D-Vision/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

 ## 🏠 Introduction
+This repository serves as a comprehensive resource hub for **Global Solvers for 3D Vision**.

+**What's included**:
+- 📚 **Curated paper list**: Systematic organization of 250+ papers on global optimization methods for geometric vision
+- 💻 **Tutorial code**: Hands-on examples demonstrating convex relaxation formulations using the SPOT package
+- 🎓 **Educational resources**: Workshops, tutorials, lectures, and talks from leading researchers

+This work accompanies our survey paper [*Advances in Global Solvers for 3D Vision*]() and is actively maintained with the latest research developments.

-This repository contains a curative list of papers on **Global Optimization for Multiple View Geometry**.
-Please feel free to send us [pull requests](https://github.com/ericzzj1989/Global-Optimization-for-Multiple-View-Geometry/blob/main/how-to-PR.md) or [email](mailto:ericzzj89@gmail.com) to add papers! <br>
+Please feel free to send us [pull requests](https://github.com/ericzzj1989/Global-Optimization-for-Multiple-View-Geometry/blob/main/how-to-PR.md) or [email](mailto:ericzzj89@gmail.com) to add papers, suggest improvements, or contribute resources!

-This is an active repository, you can watch for following the latest advances.
+This is an actively maintained repository.
+You can watch for the latest advances in global optimization methods for geometric vision.
 If you find this repository useful, please consider [citing](#citation) 📝 and STARing ⭐ this list.
 Feel free to share this list with others!

 ---
 ## 🔥 News